Progress report for ENE21-167

 7 Agricultural organizations utilize professional facilitation to increase their awareness and understanding of structural biases within their organizations, programs and services, and develop a plan for continued learning and changes that integrate inclusivity and equity.
 Participants complete post-facilitation assessments that measure changes in knowledge, awareness, attitudes, behaviors, and skills at the end of 2021, 2022, 2023.

-As of January 2022, all seven organizations are matched with professional equity consultants and have begun their work together with project design and starting to conduct organizational assessments.
-We adjusted the timeline of the project to first offer training and then, in the second year of the project, focus on these deeper relationships with equity consultants and organizations.
+By January 2022, all seven organizations were matched with professional equity consultants and had begun their work together with project design and starting to conduct organizational assessments.
+We adjusted the timeline of the project to first offer training and then, in the second year of the project, focused on these deeper relationships with equity consultants and organizations.
 Because the relationships took considerable time to establish, offering the training first provided an opportunity for organizational staff to build a shared language.
-We note the milestone as inprogress because we did not issue a post-facilitation assessment at the end of 2021 because the equity consultations are just beginning.
-We propose issuing a mid-year assessment to complete the milestone.
+We noted the milestone as in progress because we did not issue a post-facilitation assessment at the end of 2021 because the equity consultations are just beginning.
+We proposed issuing a mid-year assessment to complete the milestone.

 Service providers attend six 3-hour workshops administered by Equality ME (1), Wabanaki REACH (2) and Cross Cultural Community Services (3) during which they learn about decolonization, land justice, racial justice in America’s food system, racial bias, LGBTQ+, economic justice, and disability considerations.
 Trainings lead to an understanding of power and privilege, and how they create bias and pervasive systems of oppression.
 Participants complete customized evaluations after each workshop to measure these changes.

 The following trainings were offered in 2021.
 In total there were 190 participants.